emiliofidalgo/bimos/README.md

 - `max_reproj_error`: Maximum reprojection error when computing a homography between two images.
 The higher this value, the less number of inliers between the images.
 Depending on the scenario, this value could be set to a higher value to be less restrictive.
 The errors will be corrected by means of the optimizations.

+### Creating a mosaic

+- After setting the corresponding options, we are ready to generate a mosaic.
+As examples, we provide two datasets.
+Download and unzip these files using the following links:

+	- [ODEMAR](https://www.dropbox.com/s/dq3fi7h515auuu3/ODEMAR.tar.gz?dl=0), 64 images of size 480x270 pixels (~19MB), front-looking camera attached to an underwater vehicle.

+	- [Valldemossa](https://www.dropbox.com/s/9nqx2kgbbc70pd8/Valldemossa.tar.gz?dl=0), 201 images of size 320x180 pixels (~6MB), bottom-looking camera attached to an underwater vehicle.

+- Let's suppose that ODEMAR dataset has been unzipped in */home/user/ODEMAR/*.
+Then, set the `batch_images_dir` option to */home/user/ODEMAR/* (**Do not forget the '/' character!**).

+- Check the `/bimos_node/init_mosaic` command to start the mosaicing process.
+Uncheck it as soon as log files are shown on the screen.

+- If you want to see the topology, press *Refresh* in the graph viewer and select the `/bimos_node/mosaic_graph` topic in the list.

+- After all the images have been processed, check/uncheck the `/bimos_node/optim_and_blend` command to perform a final optimization and start the blending step.

+- After a while, measures resulting from the mosaicing process, such as times and reprojection errors, will appear on the screen.
+The resulting mosaic is also saved as a JPG image in the working directory, along with other interesting files such as the 2D poses.
+Note that two reduced versions of the mosaic have also been saved.

+- Using the same image alignment, you can call the `/bimos_node/blend` command to create another version of the mosaic, modifying the blending options.

+- If you want to repeat the image alignment or generate a mosaic of a different dataset, check/unckeck the `/bimos_node/stop_mosaic` to reinitialize BIMOS, modify the parameters as needed, and then check/uncheck the `/bimos_node/init_mosaic` again.

 ## Known limitations

 - Despite BIMOS can deal with hundreds of images during the estimation of the topology, the blending step is an adaptation of the *stitching* OpenCV module.
 This module loads the images on the RAM memory.
 Due to this reason, if you plan to create a mosaic using a high number of images, you can run out of memory at this point.